KaiBerlin/GettingAndCleaningDataCourseProject/CodeBook.md

 mean_mean|The mean of the mean feature variable across the combination of subject and activity (if subject = "All", then mean_mean contains the mean of the mean of the variable across all activities; if activity = "All", then mean_mean contains the mean of the mean of the feature variable across all subjects mean_std|As mean_mean, but for the mean of the standard deviation.

+## The measurements in the data

-The measurements in the data set are listed in the following table.
+The measurements in the (clean) data sets are listed in the following table.
 The description of each measurement can be found on the [website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) the data is based on:

 Nr|measurement
 --|-----------